yangshun/fate/README.md

 #### Action & Mutation Error Handling

 fate Actions & Mutations separate error handling into two scopes: "call site" and "boundary".
-Call site errors are errors that are expected to be handled at the location where the action or mutation is called.
+Call site errors are expected to be handled at the location where the action or mutation is called.
 Boundary errors are unexpected errors that should be handled by a higher-level error boundary.

 If your server returns a `NOT_FOUND` error with code `404`, the result of an Action or Mutation will contain an error object that you can handle at the call site: